Alampur Navabrahma Temples

-Alampur Navabrahma Temples are a group of nine early Badami Chalukyan Hindu temples dated between the 7th and 9th centuries that are located at Alampur in Telangana, India, near the meeting point of Tungabhadra River and Krishna River at the border of Andhra Pradesh.
+Alampuram Navabrahma Temples are a group of nine early Badami Chalukyan Hindu temples dated between the 7th and 9th centuries that are located at Alampuram (Hemalapuram) in Telangana, India, near the meeting point of Tungabhadra River and Krishna River at the border of Andhra Pradesh.
 They are called Nava-Brahma temples though they are dedicated to Shiva.
 They exemplify early North Indian Nagara style architecture with cut rock as the building block.
 The temples of Alampur resemble the style of Pattadakal, Aihole style as they were Karnata Dravida, Vesara style native to Karnataka.

 The temples are significant for their east-facing simple square plans, intricate carvings of themes of Shaivism, Vaishnavism and Shaktism.
 They also contain early examples of friezes that narrate legends from Hindu texts such as the Panchatantra fables.
 The temples were a significant influence on the later era Kakatiya Hindu temples.

 These temples were built by the Badami Chalukyas rulers, and early 8th-century inscriptions found at the site suggest that the site also had a Shaiva matha (Hindu monastery) which has not survived.
 Their ruins have been restored by the Archaeological Survey of India after 1980.

-The Alampur Navabrahma temples were badly damaged and defaced during the Islamic invasion of this region in and after the 14th century.
+The Alampuram Navabrahma temples were badly damaged and defaced during the Islamic invasion of this region in and after the 14th century.
 A series of religious wars and conquest led to the construction of an Islamic fort, a mosque and a graveyard called Shah Ali Pedda Dargah being built midst the Navabrahma temples over the 15th to 17th centuries.
 This construction was completed in part using the temple walls and ruined masonry from the temples, according to Ghulam Yazdani – an archaeologist who surveyed these temples and the Islamic monuments among them in 1926–27 for the Nizam of Hyderabad.
 The Hindus abandoned worship in temples in immediate vicinity of these Sultanate-era additions.

 Location

-The Alampur Navabrahma temples are located in the Telangana town of Alampur, close to the Tungabhadra river.
+The Alampuram Navabrahma temples are located in the Telangana town of Alampuram, close to the Tungabhadra river.
 It is 215 km south of Hyderabad, connected by the four-lane National Highway 44 (Asian Highway 43), and about 240 km northeast of Hampi monuments and 325 km east of Badami, the capital of the kings who are credited with building it in the 7th century.